Electro1512/MetroidAPrime/docs/setup_en.md

 1. Unzip the downloaded Metroid Prime apworld zip file
 2. Place the `metroidprime.apworld` file in your Archipelago installation's `lib/worlds` folder (Windows default to:
    `%programdata%/Archipelago`).
-3. Copy the contents of the `lib` folder from the downloaded Metroid Prime zip file into your Archipelago installation's `lib` folder.
+3. Copy the entire `lib` folder from the zip into your `Archipelago` folder.
+   - If done correctly, you should be able to see dependencies like `ppc_asm` in the `Archipelago/lib` folder and `metroidprime.apworld` in the `Archipelago/lib/worlds` folder.

 - If you have a `metroidprime.apworld` file from a previous version of the apworld, you **must** delete it, as it is no longer supported.
 Additionally, if there is a `metroidprime` folder in that folder, you **must** also delete it.
 Keeping